FlorianMichael/DietrichEvents/README.md

 ## How to add this to your project
 ### Gradle/Maven
-To use DietrichEvents with Gradle/Maven you can use this [Maven server](https://maven.lenni0451.net/#/releases/de/florianmichael/DietrichEvents) or [Jitpack](https://jitpack.io/#FlorianMichael/DietrichEvents).
+To use DietrichEvents with Gradle/Maven you can use [Lenni0451's repository](https://maven.lenni0451.net/#/releases/de/florianmichael/DietrichEvents) or [Jitpack](https://jitpack.io/#FlorianMichael/DietrichEvents).
 You can also find instructions how to implement it into your build script there.

 ### Jar File